 The First 72 Hours

 By hour 48 to 72, the reality of isolation starts setting in.
 If your area is under stay-at-home orders, you’ll notice how quickly boredom, anxiety, and cabin fever emerge — especially in households with children.
 This is not a trivial concern.
 During COVID, domestic violence calls surged by 25-33% globally, mental health crises skyrocketed, and substance abuse spiked dramatically.
 The first 72 hours is when you set the psychological tone for what could be weeks or months of disruption.
 Establish routines.
 Assign responsibilities.
 Limit news consumption to specific check-in times rather than a constant drip of anxiety.
-If you’ve built your preparedness foundation ahead of time — and if you’re new to this, Becoming a Prepper: The Beginner’s Guide to Survival Readiness is a solid starting point — the first 72 hours should feel manageable, not desperate.
+If you’ve built your preparedness foundation ahead of time — and if you’re new to this, our beginner’s guide to survival readiness is a solid starting point — the first 72 hours should feel manageable, not desperate.

 When Days Become Weeks

 After the initial shock wears off, a pandemic settles into a grim rhythm.
 The systems that break down follow a predictable order, and understanding that order is central to real pandemic preparedness.
 Healthcare goes first.
 Hospitals fill, then overflow.
 Elective surgeries get canceled, which sounds minor until you realize that “elective” includes biopsies, joint replacements that allow people to walk, and diagnostic procedures that catch cancer early.
 During COVID, emergency room wait times in some U.S. cities stretched to 12+ hours, and ambulance response times doubled or tripled.
 Next comes the supply chain.
 Not a dramatic collapse, but a death by a thousand cuts — certain medications become scarce, specific food items vanish, shipping times extend from days to weeks.
+Supply chain disruption preparedness means having already sourced alternatives before the bottleneck hits.
 Then comes economic disruption.
 Businesses that can’t operate remotely start laying off workers.
 During COVID, the U.S. unemployment rate hit 14.7% in April 2020 — the highest since the Great Depression.
-If you don’t have an emergency fund, you’re now dealing with a health crisis and a financial crisis simultaneously.
+If you don’t have a pandemic emergency fund, you’re now dealing with a health crisis and a financial crisis simultaneously.

 Long-Term: If It Doesn’t Resolve Quickly